 1/3 cup olive oil

 - Pour in broth and stir.
-Cook into almost boiling and add beans and spinach leaves, stir until combined.
+Cook until almost boiling and add beans and spinach leaves, stir.
 Turn heat to simmer and place lid a jar over top.

-- While soup is simmering make pesto – place spring onions and parsley in food processor, pulse until coarsely chopped.
-Add pumpkin seeds, Parmesan, salt & pepper – pulse again for 30 seconds.
+- While soup is simmering make pesto.
+Place spring onions and parsley in food processor, pulse until coarsely chopped.
+Add pumpkin seeds, parmesan, salt & pepper and pulse again for 30 seconds.
 While processor is running, drizzle in olive oil until mixture just begins to come together.
 Remove and place in a bowl for serving.